Shom770/cursethon/README.md

 # cursethon
-"Cursed python" (the repository name is a portmanteau of cursed and python) snippets I've made during my time in coding in Python
+A few snippets of code I've made while coding in Python that I thought were interesting or 'cursed', per se.
+The name of this repository is a portmanteau of 'cursed' and 'python', and this is a display repository showing some of the things I have made!